Last updated: August 21, 2025

 export PATH="~/.local/share/gem/ruby/3.2.0/bin:$PATH"

-Permission error If you get a permission error when you try to install a gem, it is probably because it is trying to install it in a folder with sudo privileges.
+If you get a permission error when you try to install a gem, it is probably because it is trying to install it in a folder with sudo privileges.
 Just use the --user-install flag to solve the problem.

 Usage